DagiiM/webops/README.md

 **Q: Is there a migration path with security preservation?**
 A: Yes!
 WebOps maintains security context during migrations and provides validation tools.

+**Q: What makes WebOps different from other hosting platforms?**
+A: Security-first design, zero build tools, pure frontend, comprehensive CLI, and enterprise-grade features.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.